kigster/search-emlx-mailbox/README.md

 [![Build status](https://secure.travis-ci.org/kigster/email-search.png)](http://travis-ci.org/kigster/email-search)

-Email Search is a rails application for loading a directory containing lots of email message files in the \*.emlx (Apple) format, and then using Solr to search them.
+Email Search is a rails application for loading a directory containing lots of email message files in the *.emlx (Apple) format, and then using Solr to search them.

+## Usage

+1. You should have a directory containing a bunch of *.emlx files you want import.
+This could be a flat directory, or a hierarchy.
+2. Run ```ruby rake emails:load:directory["/top/level/directory/with/your/files"]```
+3. Now you should be able to search them in the console or the database.

 ## Contributing